 The MIT fee schedule is published at the following link: Tuition fees

 Students who withdraw from a unit of study or course of study after the census date will incur a FEE-HELP debt for those studies.
-In the event, after the census date, a student becomes seriously ill or other special circumstances occur and the student is unable to continue their studies, then such students can apply to MIT to have their fee balance re-credited and their FEE-HELP debt removed.
+In the event, after the census date, a student becomes seriously ill or other special circumstances occur and the student is unable to continue their studies, then such students can apply to MIT to have their fee balance re-credited, and their FEE-HELP debt removed.
 Such applications must be made in writing.
-Refer to "Review procedures for re-crediting student learning entitlement (SLE)” form.

 A student’s FEE-HELP debt is added to their accumulated HELP debt by the Tax Office.
 Students repay their accumulated HELP debt through the taxation system once their income is above the minimum threshold for compulsory repayments.
 Refer to [HESA-S154-25] for current threshold.
 Students can make voluntary repayments towards their FEE HELP debt at any time to the tax office.
 Voluntary repayments of $500 or more attract a 5% bonus [HESA-division 151].